ottok/debgpt/README.md

 ```

 We need to raise the temperature (`-T`) to `1.0` because otherwise it leads
-to less randomness, and LLM will tend to say the same thing everytime.
+to less randomness, and LLM will tend to say the same thing every time.

 #### Ex8.
 File-Specific Questions